ngangavic/easy-php/README.md

 3. **set_data(array("put the data here"));** This function lets you pass the data to the prepared statement.
 Data is passed in array format.
 4. **update_data()** This function executes the insert action and returns a failure of success message.

+**SELECT functions**
+It has 4 functions.
+1. Set connection as explained above.
+2. **set_selectstatement("select sql statement")** You pass your sql statement using this function.
+3. **set_data(array("put the data here"));** This functions accepts two types of data types(An array with the data and the word false).
+If you pass false it means there are no conditions in the select statement.
+If you pass data in array format it means there are conditions in the select statement .
+4. **select_data()** This function executes the insert action and returns a failure of success message.

 ##### 1. Database connection